nyergler/strange-loop-2012/emerging-languages/bandicoot.rst

 time, but recently their time has been increasing.
 Bandicoot is open source, and hosted on github.
 Bandicoot began because Ostap was writing code in many languages including Java and SQL.
-He was frustrated because when he wrote something in SQL, you could write something once and it would work with no records, one record, thousands, or millions of records.
+He was fascinated because when he wrote something in SQL, you could write something once and it would work with no records, one record, thousands, or millions of records.
 And there's been lots of research on relational systems: fast joins, etc. At the same time there's been